Almarranz/Zoccali_astrophotometry/README.md

 8. _aling_chips_brick.pro.
 Aligns the chips with SIRIUS.This is instead of SIRIUS_alignment
 9. calibrate_brick.pro Calibrate the potometry comparing with SIRIUS
 10. _photometry_plotting.py.
 Plots dmag vs mag, ZPs, ZPs uncertainties in bins, and x diff with SIRIUS
-<<<<<<< HEAD
+10. aa_GNS_brick.py.
+Alings GNs with NPL058, out of brick.
+You have to choose field and chip forn GNS and it generates a trasnformed list of Zoc data to being used in the next script
 11. aligment_with_GNS.pro.
-It does align with GNS using IDL code.
-It seems to be better some how that python alygnmnt. after this one you can jump to Gassuian_fit reposositoy.
+It does align with GNS using IDL code.  after this one you can jump to Gassuian_fit reposositoy.
 ######################################################################################################
 WARNING for here on is python alignment.
 Eventhoug they work, it is better to stop here.
 Use carefully
 ######################################################################################################